rmbagt/restoranku/README.md

 3. Copy all the SQL code in `api/dbRestoranku.sql`

-4. Open your terminal, make sure that MySQL was installed in your PC, then login with your user account
+4. Open your terminal and login with your user account

 ```bash
   mysql -u [username] -p